In this post, we’re sharing our 5-day Snowdonia itinerary, now known by its Welsh name Eryri National Park

 Day 4 in Snowdonia: Holy Island & Anglesey

-On day 4 in Snowdonia take a day trip to Anglesey and Holy Island, on the northwestern coast of Wales.
+On day 4 of our Snowdonia itinerary we take a day trip to Anglesey and Holy Island, on the northwestern coast of Wales.
 With an area of 261 square miles, Anglesey is the largest island in England and Wales.

 Anglesey is separated from mainland Wales by the Menai Strait.
-It is easy to get there from Snowdonia by using the A5 road link over the Menai Suspension Bridge.
+It’s easy to get there from Snowdonia by using the A5 road link over the Menai Suspension Bridge.
 Built by Thomas Telford in 1826 this is the first modern suspension bridge in the world.

 Anglesey